This story may be more than you need to know, but I like to be transparent. I hope this is helpful.

 Turning it around

-One day, after months of self-pity and blame, I hurt so badly that I decided I would do whatever I had to do to give it a real try once again.
+One day, after many months of self-pity and blame, I hurt so badly that I decided I would do whatever I had to do to give myself a real try once again.
 I was willing to do anything, including asking for help repeatedly until I got the help I needed.
 This was the hardest thing of all.

 I began to change, slowly but surely.
 Momentum was building.
 I was having little successes.
 I got a minimum wage job I liked.
 I went home from work feeling good about what I had done.
 There was meaning in my work, and ironically, I was working with kids.
-And I was pretty good at it.
+And I thought I was pretty good at it.

-I’m so thankful for that job because it literally changed the course of my life.
+I’m so thankful for that job because it literally changed the course of my entire life.
 It was for a company called AYS (At Your School), in Indianapolis.
 I don’t know if it exists anymore.
 I worked with a woman named Candy Hammond – I’ve since lost touch with her and cannot locate her.
 Nonetheless, she was a BRILLIANT teacher, and she showed me that you could positively impact a child’s life, that you can make a real difference.
 She was my first mentor and neither of us knew it.
 She inspired me to want to be better at serving kids.
 I would watch in awe as she would artfully listen to the students on a level so deep, it was almost spiritual.
 She attuned to the kids, she saw what they really needed, but not as students first.
 She saw their needs as human beings first.
 There’s a critical distinction here.
 I wanted to be able to help kids as she did.
 And this is how my professional journey began in 1993.

 I went back to school to become a teacher and worked harder than I ever worked in my life.
 I probably worked harder than almost everyone in my classes because I didn’t have strong student skills.
 I literally would sit to study, sometimes reading the same sentence 10 or 20 times before it would sink in, determined to succeed no matter how hard it was or how long it took.
 It was painstaking.
 Every trick I could think of to make learning easier I did.
 I didn’t know it, but I was coaching myself.